rust-lang/rfcs/text/0000-generalized-type-ascription.md

    ```

 8. As `$($pat:pat),*` is a legal pattern and the pattern grammar now accepts
-   `$pat: pat : $type: ty`, it becomes possible to write macros taht can
+   `$pat: pat : $type: ty`, it becomes possible to write macros that can
    match function signatures with arbitrary patterns for arguments.

 ## Type ascription has already been accepted as an RFC